-Here are 10 major facts about Dubai, UAE that I wish I had known before I moved across the globe.
+Here are 10 major facts about Dubai, UAE that I wish I had known before I moved across the globe as a young American.

 Seriously, what is wrong with the internet.
 Why did no one tell me?
 How could I not know?